-If you’re already using a mobile phone app Reality Crazy (smartphone app) for your business, then you’re likely able to appreciate the power of mobile apps.
+If you’re already using a mobile phone app, Reality Crazy (smartphone app), for your business, then you’re likely able to appreciate the power of mobile apps.
 Whether you’re using an app to view YouTube videos from your corporate channel or Twitter to communicate with potential customers, apps have become more significant with businesses.
-Even custom apps for businesses, apps that are built specifically for a business or enterprise, have found a definitive niche.
+Even custom apps for businesses explicitly built for a company or enterprise have found a definitive niche.
 However, going down the path to creating an app for your business is fraught with peril.
-There are some basic steps you can follow to help ensure your success with a customize mobile phone app.
+You can follow some basic steps to help ensure your success with a customized mobile phone app.

 The steps to Success are: